 “I don’t see a point anymore to be honest.
 I just don’t want to get up in the morning.
 I can’t sleep well.
 I can’t be bothered.
 I’m just… sad… all the time.
 And I want it all to end.
 What is wrong with me?
 Why is everyone else ok?”

 At any one time, 1 in 10 people are experiencing the symptoms of depression.
 It’s a really common reason for trying therapy.
-If this sounds a bit like you, talking with a therapist might help you to move past this and feel better.
+If this sounds a bit like you, talking with a therapist will help you to move past this and feel better.

 What is Depression?